JNRowe/jnrowe.github.io/articles/redo_ninja_make.rst

        if you add a suffix rule, but I’m sure we’ll see some commentary on whether that was the right way to pin it.
 .. [#] For the projects I’m currently working the number of devs using systems
-       with pre-GPLv3 make is very low, but it is *entirely* dependent on the ecosystem of a given project.
+       with pre-GPL3 make is very low, but it is *entirely* dependent on the ecosystem of a given project.
 .. [#] It is defined only in `a collection of short descriptions`_ on djb’s
        website, and there is no known reference implementation.
-.. [#] This is defintely not true of |make| requirements, I’ve seen many
+.. [#] This is definitely not true of |make| requirements, I’ve seen many
        ridiculously angry bugs filed when builds only work with `GNU make`_.
 .. [#] Avery Pennarun’s `Python implementation`_ of |redo| stores it dependency
        data in a sqlite_ database named :file:`.redo/redo.sqlite3`, making it